 Once the stew is done, I usually turn off the heat and let it sit while I clear the counter.
 That short pause makes a difference.
 Everything settles, and the broth feels thicker and calmer.

 We almost always eat this in big bowls.
 No sides, no fuss.
 It holds its own.
 On days when itโs colder or weโre extra hungry, Iโll grab some bread and put it on the table.
 People tear it, dip it, and thatโs that.
+Sometimes, when I want a meal that brings that same quiet comfort but with more vibrant colors, Iโll prepare a tray of one-pan Greek vegetables to keep things simple and oven-roasted.

 If thereโs a handful of greens in the fridge, Iโll throw together a small salad.
 Nothing planned.
 Just enough to freshen things up.
+And if someone at the table wants a bit of natural sweetness to balance the savory broth, I might set out a few roasted sweet potato rounds with honey to share.

 This is how Chef Thomas serves it at home.
 Quiet food, eaten slowly, without trying to make it more than it is.